The Gag Is, 2020 Isn’t Ready For Keke Palmer

 “Social media gave me the freedom to express who I was,” she says.
 “It allowed me to really engage with my audience in a way where I wasn’t under a moral clause or an idea or a brand of someone else.
 I was able to express my brand through my social media.
 Without feeling like I had to be around somebody else’s guidelines.”

-Versace Gianni Versace Signature Goldtone Crystal Huggie Drop Earrings, $625, available at SaksFifthAvenue.com; Versace Crystal GV Signature Necklace, $975, available at Versace.com; Versace Black Suit; Anaïs Jourden Sneakers.
+Versace Gianni Versace Signature Goldtone Crystal Huggie Drop Earrings, $625 USD, available at SaksFifthAvenue.com; Versace Crystal GV Signature Necklace, $975 USD, available at Versace.com; Versace Black Suit; Anaïs Jourden Sneakers.

 Palmer doesn’t feel pressure to figure out her next move — she’s got enough on her plate as is.
 She has dreams of portraying Whitney Houston in a biopic and insists that she’ll never do a role that calls for nudity.
 Just like anyone else, she has her struggles: Loneliness and work-life balance are two of her biggest challenges.
 But she feels good for now, and she isn’t in a hurry for the next iteration of her career.